 - Port number

 The K2 Setup Manager guides you through the installation process.
-For more information refer to the K2 Documentation.
+For more information refer to the K2 Installation and Configuration documentation.

 - Update the Design Templates for all existing processes.